stonepros/stone/doc/mgr/prometheus.rst

 The *prometheus* module is enabled with::

-  ceph mgr module enable prometheus
+  stone mgr module enable prometheus

 Configuration
 -------------